chef/chef-web-docs/chef_master/source/knife_cookbook.rst

 .. tag knife_cookbook_summary

-The ``knife cookbook`` subcommand is used to interact with cookbooks that are located on the Chef server or the local chef-repo.
+Use the ``knife cookbook`` subcommand to interact with cookbooks that are located on the Chef server or the local chef-repo.

 .. end_tag